Armed Forces of the Dominican Republic

 The Dominican Armed Forces (Fuerzas Armadas Dominicanas), also referred as Armed Forces of the Dominican Republic (Fuerzas Armadas de la República Dominicana), are the military forces of the Dominican Republic.
 These are made up of three branches: the Army, the Navy and the Air Force.
 The president of the Republic is the commander in chief of the Dominican Armed Forces and the Ministry of Defense of the Dominican Republic (Spanish: Ministerio de Defensa de la República Dominicana) is the chief managing body of the armed forces.

 As a Ministry, its origin comes from the Dominican Constitution of 1844, as the Secretary of State for War and Navy.
 Its ministerial headquarters is located in Santo Domingo, in the Plaza de la Bandera.
 The primary missions of the Armed Forces of the Dominican Republic are to defend the nation and protect the territorial integrity of the country.

-The Armed Forces of Dominican Republic are the strongest army in the Caribbean after Cuba.
-The Army, consists of six infantry brigades, an air cavalry squadron and a combat service support brigade.
+The Army consists of six infantry brigades, an air cavalry squadron and a combat service support brigade.
 The Air Force operates two main bases, one in southern region near Santo Domingo and one in the northern region of the country, the air force operates approximately 75 aircraft including helicopters.
 The Navy maintains three ageing vessels which were donated from the United States, around 25 patrol crafts and interceptor boats and two helicopters.

 There is a counter-terrorist group formed by members of the three branches.
 This group is highly trained in counter-terrorism missions.
 The armed forces participate fully in counter-illegal drug trade efforts, for this task, there is a taskforce known as DEPROSER 24/7 (DEfender, PROteger y SERvir).
 They also are active in efforts to control contraband and illegal immigration from Haiti to the Dominican Republic and from the Dominican Republic to the United States (via illegal transportation of immigrants to Puerto Rico).

+The Drone Unit of the Intelligence Directorate of the Joint Staff (J-2) operates surveillance drones (Hovermast 150, DJI Matrice 210, and DJI Mavic) for border surveillance against illegal crossings from Haiti since 2018.